Margaret Haig Thomas, 2nd Viscountess Rhondda: Women's suffrage

-Thomas was given a Hunger Strike Medal 'for Valour' by WSPU.

-When Emmeline Pankhurst died in June 1928, it was Kitty Marshall, Rosamund Massey and Lady Rhondda who arranged her memorials.
+Despite her imprisonment, Thomas remained committed to the women's suffrage movement, considering it a draught of fresh air in what she described as her "padded, stifled life."
+She was awarded a Hunger Strike Medal 'for Valour' by the WSPU.
+When Emmeline Pankhurst died in June 1928, Thomas, Kitty Marshall, and Rosamund Massy arranged her memorials.
 They raised money for her gravestone in Brompton Cemetery and a statue of her outside the House of Commons, which she had frequently been prevented from entering.
-Money was also raised to buy the painting that had been made by the fellow suffragette Georgina Brackenbury so that it could be given to the National Portrait Gallery.
+Money was also raised to buy the painting that had been made by the fellow suffragette Georgina Brackenbury, so that it could be given to the National Portrait Gallery.
 It was unveiled by Stanley Baldwin in 1930.